sravya-Adapa/2025Fall_projects/README.md

-# Monte Carlo Simulation of Global Supply Chain Disruptions and Their Impact on U.S. Automotive Exports
+# Monte Carlo Simulation of Supplier Disruptions and Their Impact on an EV Manufacturer’s Production

 ## Team Members
 - **Dhyey Kasundra**